Mine77/neuronweb-testpage/readme.md

-# Nervos-api page
+# NeuronWeb Testpage

-This project show almost api method of nervos.js, you can study nervos.js SDK intuitively.
+This is the testpage for NeuronWeb